The Fractured Nation Interviews

 On July 12, 1777 Christoph’s regiment arrived in Québec City to help defend the former colony of New France during the American Revolutionary wars.

 After the war the British allowed 332 German soldiers (of the approximately 4,000 who came over) to stay if they met certain conditions.
-Two of these was clearing a minimum of one acre a year, for a given number of years, on the land they had been allotted and finding a wife.
+Two of these was clearing a minimum of one acre a year on the land they had been allotted and finding a wife.

 Christoph and Madeleine had eleven children, eight of whom reached adulthood.
 Madeleine died on October 18, 1838 at the age of 80.
 Christoph, a few week later.
 He was 82.